 Don't avoid homes that are for auction because you are unfamiliar with the process.
-Ask your salesperson to explain the auction system to you; it is a very controlled and fair process.
+Talk to your local real estate company or your agent to learn how the auction system works – it is a very controlled and fair process.

-Try going to several auctions at which you are not going to bid and be an observer.
-When you decide to attend an auction to bid for a house, then ask the agent to assist you.
+When you decide to attend an auction to bid for a house, ask your real estate agent to assist you.
 They will help you to feel comfortable with the process.

 There is more than one right home

-Getting attached to your dream home can be a cause of distress/frustration.
+Getting attached to your dream home can be a cause of distress and frustration.
 You see it, you've got to have it, and then it's sold to someone else with more money.
 It is possible that your offer may not be accepted or that someone else may bid higher than you at the auction.

-The good news is there is always another home and while you may not believe it at the time, there really is another home that will suit your needs, and probably become your dream home.
+The good news is that there really is always another home that will suit your needs, and become your dream home.